FruitieX/MyCurses-Chrome/README.md

 Installation
 ------------

-In Chrome, choose Window > Extensions.
+In Chrome, choose Settings > Extensions.
 Drag myCurses.crx into the page that appears.